 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-Dr. Leach begins this segment with the observation that John Mendelsohn and Ronald DePinho were the right leaders for their times.
+Dr. Leach begins this chapter with the observation that John Mendelsohn and Ronald DePinho were the right leaders for their times.
 Dr. Mendelsohn had the courage to invest, he says, and turned MD Anderson into one of the few exceptions to the managed care rule.
 Now Ronald DePinho is building on John Mendelsohn’s work.
 He talks about “moral suasion” and the importance of communicating.

 Dr. Leach then talks about MD Anderson’s values and the moral responsibility that the institution has to deliver on their promise.

-At the end of this segment Dr. Leach names important members of his staff and says that the secret to success is hiring well so one can benefit from the strength created by building a team.
+At the end of this chapter Dr. Leach names important members of his staff and says that the secret to success is hiring well so one can benefit from the strength created by building a team.

 -